Rocky Flats Plant: 1980s

 A perimeter security zone was installed around the facility in 1983 and was upgraded with remote detection abilities in 1985.
 Also in 1983, the first radioactive waste was processed through the aqueous recovery system, creating a plutonium button.

 A plant safety official, Jim Stone, warned Rockwell that their employees were being exposed to unsafe levels of beryllium in 1984.
-He was fired in 1986 for whistle blowing.
+He was fired in 1986 for whistleblowing.
 The plant used beryllium as part of the weapons manufacturing process.
 Stone later claimed that Rockwell would fire employees who had been exposed in order to limit their liability for the health of their employees.
 Twelve Rocky Flats workers were discovered to have berylliosis, a lung disease cause by beryllium, as part of DOE testing.
 These findings spurred the DOE to investigate berylliosis in all their facilities.
 The ChemRisk investigation stated Rocky Flats only did its own beryllium component manufacturing from 1958-1975 and that all beryllium was cleaned up by 1980.
 Beryllium components continued to be used in Rocky Flats operations but were manufactured off site.

 A celebration of 250,000 continuous safe hours by the employees at Rocky Flats happened in 1985.
 The same year, Rockwell received Industrial Research Magazine's IR-100 award for a process to remove actinide contamination from wastewater at the plant.
 The next year, the site received a National Safety Council Award of Honor for outstanding safety performance.

 In 1986, the State of Colorado's Public Health Department, EPA, and DOE entered into a compliance agreement with the goal of bringing the facility into compliance with RCRA and Colorado Hazardous Waste Act permitting, generator, and waste management requirements.
 The agreement also initiated a process for investigating and remediating environmental contamination.
 In addition, the agreement established a framework addressing DOE's mixed-waste.

 In 1988, a Department of Energy (DOE) safety evaluation resulted in a report that was critical of safety measures at the plant.
 The EPA fined the plant for polychlorinated biphenyl (PCB) leaks from a transformer.
 A solid waste form, called pondcrete, was found not to have cured properly and was leaking from containers.
 A boxcar of transuranic waste from the site was refused entry into Idaho and returned to the plant.
 Plans to potentially close the plant were released.

 In 1989 an employee left a faucet running, resulting in chromic acid being released into the sanitary water system.
 The Colorado Department of Health and the EPA both posted full-time personnel at the plant to monitor safety.
 Plutonium production was suspended due to safety violations.